awsdocs/amazon-ecs-developer-guide/doc_source/service-quotas.md

     --output table
 ```

-Run the following command to view your Fargate quotas\.
+Run the following command to view the default Fargate quotas\.

 ```
 aws service-quotas list-aws-default-service-quotas \